History of ArtFind a programme

-Dr Dorothy Price, (Reader), Aspects of race, representation and gender in contemporary art in Britain; German Expressionism; German visual culture in the 19th and 20th centuries; Neue Sachlichkeit and Weimar culture.
+Professor Dorothy Price, (Professor of Art History and Visual Culture), Aspects of race, representation and gender in contemporary art in Britain; German Expressionism; German visual culture in the 19th and 20th centuries; Neue Sachlichkeit and Weimar culture.

 Professor Simon Shaw-Miller, (Professor and Chair in the History of Art), Interdisciplinary methodology; modernism; musical ekphrasis; musical iconography; sound and audio art; synaesthesia; the aesthetics of the Gesamtkunstwerk; the concepts of visual music; the history of art and music in the modern period (19th to 21st centuries).

-Dr Beth Williamson, (Reader), Devotion and visual and aural culture; European medieval art and architecture (especially 13th- and 14th-century Italian); iconography of the Virgin Mary; materiality; relationships between liturgy; saints and sanctity; sensory and bodily experience in art in the late middle ages.
+Professor Beth Williamson, (Professor of Medieval Culture), Devotion and visual and aural culture; European medieval art and architecture (especially 13th- and 14th-century Italian); iconography of the Virgin Mary; materiality; relationships between liturgy; saints and sanctity; sensory and bodily experience in art in the late middle ages.